Acqua di Parma: History

 In May 2008 the company entered the luxury spa market with the Blu Mediterraneo Spa in Porto Cervo (Sardinia).
 In 2013 the company opened its second spa at the Gritti Palace in Venice.

-In 2013, the company launched La Nobiltà del Fare (“The Nobility of Work”), a book focusing on stories of Italian arts and crafts excellence, featuring photography by Giovanni Gastel.
+In 2013, the company launched La Nobiltà del Fare ("The Nobility of Work"), a book focusing on stories of Italian arts and crafts excellence, featuring photography by Giovanni Gastel.

 Etihad airways has a deal to supply exclusive leather packs containing samples of the signature fragrance and hand cream in their business, first class and ultimate Residence apartment.

 Company logo

-The company's logo is the coat of arms of Marie Louise, Duchess of Parma, who ruled from 1816-1847.
+The company's logo is the coat of arms of Marie Louise, Duchess of Parma, who ruled from 1816 to 1847.
 This is in homage to her rule and to the help she provided to develop the perfume and glass industry of Parma.